Shah Alam: Governance

 The Selangor state government's decision to develop the present land into a township saw the formation of the Shah Alam Town Board, a body governed by the Perbadanan Kemajuan Negeri Selangor (PKNS) or Selangor State Development Corporation in 1963.
 With the declaration of Shah Alam as the state capital by the Sultan of Selangor at the time, the Majlis Perbandaran Shah Alam (MPSA) or Shah Alam Municipal Council was formed in accordance to the Local Government Act 1976.

 Local government

-Shah Alam is presently administrated by Shah Alam City Council (Majlis Bandaraya Shah Alam) (MBSA), which is an agency under the Selangor state government.
+Shah Alam is presently administered by Shah Alam City Council (Majlis Bandaraya Shah Alam) (MBSA), which is an agency under the Selangor state government.
 It was founded as Shah Alam Municipal Council (Majlis Perbandaran Shah Alam) (MPSA) at the same time Shah Alam was declared the capital city of Selangor.
 Operating from a shophouse in Section 3, the council began operations on 1 January 1979 before moving twice; first to the Kompleks PKNS building on 1981 and later to a newly built 28-storey building called Wisma MPSA on 1988.
 With the declaration of Shah Alam's city status on 10 October 2000, the agency was upgraded into a city council.
-Since then, nine mayors have been appointed, with the latest being Zamani Ahmad Mansor, who have been in office since 14 June 2021.
+Since then, nine mayors have been appointed, with the latest being Mohd Fauzi Yatim since 2024.